 You may experience weight loss that is unexplained and sudden.

-If the cancer spreads to your brain or you have chemical imbalances, you may experience confusion.
+If the cancer spreads to your brain or you have chemical imbalances,

 As the disease takes a toll on your body you may feel fatigued.